-On April 28, 2025, we had the privilege of gathering with leaders from Lincoln Community Health Center and the Durham WIC office to celebrate something truly special—the grand opening of their new lactation space on Chapel Hill Boulevard.
+On April 28, 2025, we had the privilege of gathering with leaders from Lincoln Community Health Center and the Durham WIC office to celebrate something truly special—the grand opening of their new lactation space at Lincoln Community Health Center’s Lakewood location on Chapel Hill Road.
 This wasn’t just about a room or a building; it was about a shared commitment to supporting lactating families in Durham with dignity, intention, and care.

 From the moment you pull into the parking lot—convenient and surrounded by trusted community partners like El Futuro, El Centro Hispano, and Black Bright Candles,—you feel it: this space is for families.
 It’s welcoming, spotless, thoughtfully designed, and deeply rooted in community.